metio/terraform-provider-k8s/docs/data-sources/pipes_services_k8s_aws_pipe_v1alpha1_manifest.md

 ### Optional

-- `spec` (Attributes) PipeSpec defines the desired state of Pipe.An object that represents a pipe.
-Amazon EventBridgePipes connect event sourcesto targets and reduces the need for specialized knowledge and integrationcode. (see [below for nested schema](#nestedatt--spec))
+- `spec` (Attributes) PipeSpec defines the desired state of Pipe.
+An object that represents a pipe.
+Amazon EventBridgePipes connect event sources to targets and reduces the need for specialized knowledge and integration code. (see [below for nested schema](#nestedatt--spec))

 ### Read-Only